dhrice/casdatasummercamp/README.md

 ## Format:
 The camp will be offered in-person and synchronously online.
+The online component will be run through Zoom.
+Scripts and files will be made available on this repo (webpage) before the start of teh camp.
+Location is TBD until we know how much space we will need.

 ## Registration: